09 August 2009

 · Be passionate about your characters (R K Narayan, Gogol)

-· Once finished, don’t publish the story immediately, take a one week break, reread the draft once again after a week, do the changes and give for publishing
+· Once finished, don’t publish the story immediately, take a one week break, reread the draft once again after a week, do the changes and submit for publishing

 · Reread your old published articles and find out what changes you could have made

-· Do research on your subject (Write a bit less than what you know)
+· Do research on your subject (Write a bit less than what you know.
+Ice-berg theory.
+Hemingway.)

 · Avoid technical terms and jargon